Awoyalejohn/Newsit/README.md

 | Django Message | When user Creates a comment | Message pops up with a success confirmation message | √    |
 | Django Message | When user edits a comment   | Message pops up with a success confirmation message | √    |
 | Django Message | When user deletes a comment | Message pops up with a success confirmation message | √    |
+## Bugs
+### Fixed
+- Django Generic list view does a lot things that is not clear and raised errors when a page with a slug URL was clicked on.
+Switching to a normal view fixed the issue.

+### Remaining found Bugs
+- Posts and comments aren’t ordered by most recernt even though the meta class is set to order by created on date

+- Likes and Comments don't show on homepage

+- Trying to edit or delete comments on profile pages causes errors